Buying an Existing Business or Starting a New One with an E2 Visa

 One of the first choices you will make as a potential E2 visa investor is whether you want to start a new E2 visa business or to buy an existing business.
-Obviously, there are pros and cons to both option; but one thing to keep in mind is that this decision is totally up to you.
-There is absolutely no difference from the government’s perspective which option you choose.
+Obviously, there are pros and cons to both options; but one thing to keep in mind is that this decision is totally up to you.
+You can qualify for an E2 investor visa from a treaty country by purchasing an existing business or starting your own from scratch, both are valid options.
+There is absolutely no difference from the government’s perspective as to which option you choose.
 Both are acceptable for the E2 visa and both are frequently approved.

 There are a few things to ask yourself in order to determine which option is best for you when considering the E2 visa business.
 Once you have made your decision, one of the major hurdles in your E2 visa application will be complete.
 Take this quick quiz to determine the best option for you when considering a business.